Skip to main content

 Here's how it works

-The DNR is excited to offer an in-person training event for New volunteer trackers.
-If you are interested in becoming a certified carnivore tracker and participating in the winter tracking project, please consider registering for this all-day event.
-The training program will cover wolf ecology, wolf monitoring techniques, tracking basics, carnivore track identification, and the carnivore tracking program's survey protocols.
+The DNR is excited to offer an in-person training event for new and returning volunteer trackers.
+If you are interested in becoming a certified carnivore tracker and participating in the winter tracking project, please consider registering for the all-day event.
+The training program will cover wolf ecology and management, monitoring techniques, tracking basics, and the carnivore tracking program's survey protocols.
+This option also includes access to the prerecorded online training modules, and participants will be expected to view modules 1-4 before the beginning of the winter tracking season.

 Refresher Training Event Overview

-Volunteers who have attended previous training events completed the full online training modules & tests, or tracked with the carnivore project in the past should register for one Refresher training event.
-There are two options for refresher courses: one via Zoom and one in person.
+Volunteers who have attended comprehensive training events provided by partner organizations, completed the full online training modules & tests, or have tracked with the carnivore project in the past should register for one of the Refresher training events.
+There are two options for refresher courses, both via Zoom.
 These programs will allow for interaction between participants and DNR staff.
 We will provide a refresher on track identification, an update to survey protocols, and a walk-through of the smartphone apps used to collect and submit tracking data.
-In addition, we’ll ask participants to indicate their preferred tracking blocks.
+In addition, participants will be asked to indicate their preferred tracking blocks.

 Online